phpMyDomo/phpMyDomo/doc/developers.md

 You an also temporately activate debug by adding ?debug=1 to the URL

+# PHP, JavaScript Coding
+Please follow the current coding style, use tabs rather than spaces.

+# CSS writing
+Please dont remove the following comments.
+`
+/* @group ----- */
+(style here)
+/* @end */
+`
+They are needed to nicely format CSS in editors like Expresso (formely CSSEdit)
+See: http://stackoverflow.com/questions/5765887/group-and-override-in-css for more information

 # Pull requests
 - Please follow the current code style writing
 - submit to the 'develop' branch, using git-flow features : http://nvie.com/posts/a-successful-git-branching-model/